 Research work involves the use of substantial published literature, and it is an expectation for researchers to make proper critical use of relevant sources.

-The library is usually the first port of call, with the existence of comprehensive catalogues and collections of primary and tertiary sources.
+The library is usually the first port of call, with the existence of comprehensive catalogues and collections of secondary and tertiary sources.

 A literature search is an important part of the process of topic selection as you refine your research question to something feasible and develop a framework to approach your research.

 There are three stages of literature review, namely: